professor2004h/Project-Neo/backend/docs/knowledge_search_tool_implementation.md

 The tool creates methods dynamically in `_create_dynamic_methods()`:
 1. Iterates through configured knowledge bases
-2. Creates a safe method name from the index name
+2. Creates a safe method name from the tool name (not the index name)
+3. Uses the index name for actual LlamaCloud API calls
-3. Decorates the method with OpenAPI and XML schemas
+4. Decorates the method with OpenAPI and XML schemas
-4. Binds the method to the tool instance
+5. Binds the method to the tool instance

+This separation allows for clean, descriptive function names while maintaining the correct API connections to LlamaCloud indices.

 ### Search Configuration